 Dr. Greene’s Answer:

+I’m so glad you asked about pertussis vaccination.
+Let me share a story.
 I stood outside the closed door of the hospital room where an adorable 6-week-old baby lay all alone in her crib.
 As I scrubbed my hands in the sink outside the isolation room, an electronic monitor allowed me to hear her breathing peacefully.

 Suddenly the quiet was shattered by a fit of coughing.
 And she couldn’t stop.
 The coughs came so closely together that she couldn’t catch her breath.
 I grabbed a mask from above the sink and, pressing it over my face, entered her room.
 The coughing continued.
 The pulse and oxygen monitor at her bedside complained insistently that her blood-oxygen levels were dropping too.
 The EKG monitor sounded an alarm that her heart rate was dropping.
 And she continued to cough.
 Even before I reached her bedside I could see that her face was turning blue.
 She began to vomit.